peterchung/toy-robot-sim/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Running Tests

+NOTE: Running npm test results in an error due to issues with Jest (via Babel) being unable to process the JSX syntax.
+Next.js recently upgraded to version 15.1.0, which is still in RC.
+Users have documented issues with using Jest in the latest version.

+- npm test

 ## About the Project

 [![Typescript][TS.js]][TS-url][![Next.js][Next.js]][Next-url][![React][React.js]][React-url][![Tailwind CSS][Tailwind CSS]][Tailwind-url]